VenturaNotes/Knowledge/- Topics/Central Processing Unit.md

 - A computer's CPU can load data, perform calculations, and jump to another part of a program
 	- #question Is this true?
 	- #question What is meant by jumping to another part of a program?
+### Description
+- The part of the computer that retrieves and carries out instructions for processes
+	- #question What is meant by processes here?
 ## Source [^1]
 - Factors that can significantly impact the performance of a CPU
 	- Number of cores